APGAR Score of 7: Is It Normal?

 • R – Respiration (breathing): 0 = absent, 1 = slow or irregular, 2 = strong cry

-The total score ranges from 0 to 10.
-A perfect 10 is actually uncommon, especially at the 1-minute mark.
+The total ranges from 0 to 10.
+And here’s something that might surprise you — a perfect 10 is actually uncommon, especially at the 1-minute mark.

 • 7 to 10: Normal, reassuring.
 Baby is transitioning well to life outside the womb.

 • 4 to 6: Moderately low.
-Baby may need some medical intervention such as suctioning, stimulation, or supplemental oxygen.
+Baby may need some help — suctioning, stimulation, or supplemental oxygen.

 • 0 to 3: Critically low.
 Baby needs immediate resuscitation.